 Blundstone’s weather-proof boots are a bartender favorite, and to no surprise: these boots offer a lifetime warranty and hiker-approved quality.
 When buying boots, “Comfort and support is everything,” says Roldan.
 “Boots are the best because they have the shell (either leather or synthetic leather) that are waterproof, rubber soles that are anti-slip, and protect and support your ankles.”

 Australian-made Blundstones are constructed from soft, moisture-wicking leather with elastic slides to easily put on and take off the boots.
-The footbeds slip out for easy cleaning (useful for when they start to collect odors) and the oil-, fat-, and acid-resistant sole is perfect for greasy kitchens and sticky bars.
+The footbeds slip out for easy cleaning (useful for when they start to collect odors) and the oil-, fat-, and the acid-resistant sole is perfect for greasy kitchens and sticky bars.
 Better yet, a steel shank sole assists with stability.

 Best Cowboy Boot: Laredo Cowboy Boots